Our Business Practices

 The Board expects that an incumbent director who fails to receive a majority of the votes cast in an election that is not a Contested Election (as defined in the Company's Bylaws) and who tenders their resignation pursuant to the Company's Bylaws shall not participate in any proceedings by the Board or any committee thereof regarding whether to accept or reject such director's resignation, or whether to take other action with respect to such director.

-Nonpublic information about the Company and its performance is confidential, and a director should deal in confidence on all matters involving the Company until the Company has made a general public disclosure concerning the matter.
+Nonpublic information about the Company and its performance is confidential, and directors should deal in confidence on all matters involving the Company until the Company has made a general public disclosure concerning the matter.

-The Company has adopted a Code of Ethics and Business Conduct (the "Code"), which is applicable to all directors, officers, and employees of the Company.
+The Company has adopted a Code of Conduct and Business Ethics (the "Code"), which is applicable to all directors, officers, and employees of the Company.
 The Code is intended to be a guide and set expectations for the ethical and legal responsibilities that all covered individuals share as members of the Company.

 Conflicts of interest may arise due to the Company's interests and its relationships with multiple customers, counterparties, and suppliers.
 Conflicts, for example, can occur between different customers and between customers and the Company itself.
 Each director's day-to-day responsibilities may expose them to situations that potentially raise personal conflicts of interest.
 Directors should avoid any investment, activity, interest, or relationship outside the Company that could impair their judgment or interfere with (or give the appearance of interfering with) their responsibilities to the Company, its customers, its regulators, or its shareholders.
 If a business opportunity arises either because of a director's position with the Company or using corporate property or information, it belongs to the Company.